kaoutaar/streaming-app---k8s/Readme.md

 The Streaming Bike Data Application utilizes the public JCDECAUX API to deliver real-time insights on bike stations, available bikes, and docking status.

 Data is ingested via an Apache Kafka pipeline, allowing for continuous data flow.
 Processing occurs with Apache Spark structured streaming using Spark Connect, which decouples the data pipeline and streamlines data transformations.
-After processing, the data is stored in the integrated Spark warehouse, from which it is read and served to the Streamlit web application for visualization.
+After processing, the data is stored in a temporary file, from which it is read and served to the Streamlit web application for visualization.

 This interactive app provides user with immediate access to live data on bike availability and station status.